2021 Vault Rankings

-The Brattle Group answers complex economic, regulatory, and financial questions for corporations, law firms, and governments around the world.
+The Brattle Group answers complex economic, regulatory, and finance questions for corporations, law firms, and governments around the world.
 Originating in 1990 as a five-person outfit, Brattle combined with Incentives Research, Incorporated in 1995 to strengthen its expertise in energy matters and opened its first office in Cambridge.
-The firm's 350-plus employees-now working from nine offices in the United States, Canada, Spain, Italy, Australia, and the United Kingdom-serve a number of industries, including electric power, financial institutions, infrastructure, natural gas and petroleum, pharmaceuticals and medical devices, and telecommunications and media.
+Today, the firm's 400-plus employees – working from 11 offices in North America, Europe, and Asia-Pacific – serve numerous focus areas and industries, including energy, financial institutions, IT, pharmaceuticals, healthcare, sports, telecom, and media.

 Where its energy lies

-In the energy sector, Brattle services clients in the electric, natural gas, and petroleum areas.
+In the energy sector, it assists clients across a broad range of areas, including renewable and alternative, natural gas, petroleum, and nuclear.
 The firm assists investor-owned utilities, public utilities, electricity and pipeline customers, power generators, transmission organizations, and regulatory authorities with planning, regulation, and litigation efforts.
-It provides gas clients - whether involved in production, marketing, or transport - with expert testimony and advice in regulatory and legal disputes over pricing, prudence and cost recovery, access, and contract performance.
-For electricity market participants, they provide business strategy support and help with developing (or responding to) new market designs and regulatory frameworks.
-The firm also has growing practices in integrated resource planning and the design and implementation of "Utility of the Future" initiatives.
+The firm also has growing practices in integrated resource planning, energy storage, and the design and implementation of "Utility of the Future" initiatives.

-Brattle refers to its consultants collectively as a team, and its chain of command is structured flatly to encourage input in a peer-like manner from individuals of any level.
-Not only does the system foster a sense of collegiality, but it also exposes junior staff to some of the biggest brains in their fields.
+Brattle refers to its consultants collectively as a team, and its chain of command is structured flatly to encourage input from individuals of any level.
 Brattle's principals are longtime experts in their respective areas, with advanced degrees in economics, finance, management, and engineering from top universities around the world.
-Its cadre of senior principals includes Daniel McFadden of the University of California, Berkeley & University of Southern California, who was the co-winner of the 2000 Nobel Prize in Economics, and Stewart Myers of MIT's Sloan School of Management, co-author of the leading graduate-level textbook on corporate finance (Brealey & Myers).
-The firm's experts also draw on a network of advisors that includes renowned academics and former government officials, such as the former chief economist for the U.S. Federal Communications Commission and the U.S. Federal Trade Commission, and deans and faculty at academic institutions, such as MIT, Columbia, Duke University, NYU, the University of Chicago, Stanford, and London Business School.
+Its cadre of senior principals includes Nobel Laureate Daniel McFadden of the University of California, Berkeley & University of Southern California; and Stewart Myers of MIT's Sloan School of Management, coauthor of the graduate-level textbook: Principals of Corporate Finance.
+The firm's experts also draw on a network of advisors that includes renowned academics and former government officials, such as the former chief economists for the US Federal Communications Commission and Federal Trade Commission, and deans and faculty at academic institutions such as MIT, Columbia, Duke University, NYU, The University of Chicago, Stanford, and London Business School.